UnkwUsr/rclip/README.md

 * Easy to delete entries.
 * Ability to use with fuzzy finders, like [fzf](https://github.com/junegunn/fzf) (scripts examples presented).

+### Wayland support?

+Native support is not planned, but it seems to work nice through `xwayland`.
+I'm finally migrated to wayland and it just works.
+I'm using `rclip` on daily basis so going to fix problems with wayland if they occur.

 ## Installation

 ### On Arch Linux